 By signing into your account, you represent that you have read and agree to our Terms and our Privacy Policy

-InterProtect 2000E is a two-part self priming epoxy designed to protect fiberglass boat hulls from water absorption and reduce the likelihood of gelcoat blisters.
+InterProtect 2000E is a two-part epoxy designed to protect fiberglass boat hulls from water absorption and reduce the likelihood of gelcoat blisters.
+The fast drying formula touch dry in as little as 30 minutes based on the ambient temperature, with immersion in 8-24 hours.

 Interlux's Micro-Plate formula creates an effective barrier against water permeation.
-2000E may be used above and below the waterline as a universal primer for all surfaces.
-It is also an excellent primer for all metals and can be used as part of a no sand system.
+You can use 2000E antifouling paint primer above and below the waterline as a universal primer for all surfaces.
+It is also an excellent priming coat for all metals and can be used as part of a no sand system.

 2.25 Gallon containers do not include 2001E Cure.
-Each 2.25 Gallon container requires the separate purchase of one INT-Y2001EG
+Each 2.25 Gallon container requires the separate purchase of one INT-Y2001EG.
+For the proper mix ratio, combine 1 part curing agent with 3 parts barrier coat primer.

 Theoretical coverage (Sq feet) | 135 sq ft/gal by airless spray; 240 sq ft/gal by brush |